opencv/opencv/modules/ml/doc/boosting.rst

     Boosting training parameters.

+    There is one structure member that you can set directly:

+  .. ocv:member:: int split_criteria

+     Splitting criteria used to choose optimal splits during a weak tree construction.
+Possible values are:

+        * **CvBoost::DEFAULT** Use the default for the particular boosting method, see below.
+        * **CvBoost::GINI** Use Gini index.
+This is default option for Real AdaBoost; may be also used for Discrete AdaBoost.
+        * **CvBoost::MISCLASS** Use misclassification rate.
+This is default option for Discrete AdaBoost; may be also used for Real AdaBoost.
+        * **CvBoost::SQERR** Use least squares criteria.
+This is default and the only option for LogitBoost and Gentle AdaBoost.

 The structure is derived from :ocv:class:`CvDTreeParams` but not all of the decision tree parameters are supported.
 In particular, cross-validation is not supported.

 All parameters are public.
 You can initialize them by a constructor and then override some of them directly if you want.